hisaac/PRIME-super-secret-secrets/README.md

 # nodeFire with Mongo Authorization

-AngularFire with token authentication on Node backend server.
+In this project, we utilized Angular and Firebase with token authentication on Node backend server.
 This branch uses the mongoose node module with a mongo database to show an authorization example.

 ## Get Started with nodeFire
 1. Run these commands to add the project locally: